Travinkel/belsign-photo-doc/docs/plan.md

 ## 5. System Architecture and Performance

 ### Current State
 The system follows a 3-layered architecture with domain, application, and infrastructure layers.
+It supports multiple storage modes including in-memory repositories, SQLite, and SQL Server.

 ### Proposed Improvements

+#### 5.1 In-Memory Functionality Enhancement
+**Rationale**: The in-memory mode is crucial for development, testing, and demonstrations without database dependencies.

+**Proposed Changes**:
+- Enhance the existing in-memory repositories to ensure complete feature parity with database implementations
+- Improve test data seeding for in-memory mode to provide realistic demonstration scenarios
+- Add comprehensive logging for in-memory operations to aid debugging
+- Implement configurable persistence for in-memory data to prevent data loss during development

-#### 5.1 Performance Optimization
+#### 5.2 Performance Optimization
 **Rationale**: To ensure the system remains responsive, especially on tablet devices.

 **Proposed Changes**: